 Some of the most powerful ones include a built-in exchange that easily enables you to buy or swap Bitcoin, Ether, Bitcoin Cash, or Stellar Lumens.

 The wallet also has a feature it calls the “Lockbox” where it enables users to easily connect the BLOCKCHAIN wallet to their hardware wallet of choice.

-No web wallet or software wallet, only mobile app
+- No web wallet available, only mobile app

 However, this feature expansion has come at a cost.
 Trust wallet now no longer the simple wallet that it used to be and is hence not a great option for people that are just getting started and that are not interested in a wallet with hundreds of confusing coins.

 Furthermore, at the time of writing the Trust Wallet unfortunately only has an iOS or Android app.
 There is no way to access the wallet online or to download it to your PC.
 This not only comes with a usability downside but also with security concerns.